artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ![image](https://github.com/user-attachments/assets/4e7c4b1d-6e77-404e-af28-32e5607c94c6)

+We next include a couple of interesting such examples:

+#### Analysis in the final cycle: lw - beq - add - or - sw

-For example, this is the state of the processor at the end of the code.
+This is the state of the processor at the end of the code.

 ![image](https://github.com/user-attachments/assets/e08335a0-2b4c-4e79-a031-07274116b849)